ReallyMcCoy/reallymccoy.github.io/_pages/fun.md

 ## Bookbinding

 At Harvard, I taught bookbinding courses in the [Bow and Arrow Press](https://www.instagram.com/bowarrowpress).
 My students made amazing hand-bound copies of works by Oscar Wilde, Lewis Carrol, Simone de Beauvoir, their own family's recipe books, Shakespeare, and more.
+Below are images of a few books I have bound over the years.

 <p float="left">
   <img src="/images/Book_2.jpg" width ="175" />